 GQ8 Risk assessments of the establishment's practices and processes are completed regularly and are recorded and monitored appropriately. a) There are documented risk assessments for all practices and processes.
-Although the establishment has documented risk assessments, not all risks are included.
-For example, the transfer of tissues from the Stores department to the Eye department, and to the theatres, and out of hours delivery to the Maternity department.
-Minor actions).
-The HTA will then inform the establishment of the evidence required to demonstrate that the actions agreed in the plan have been completed.
+Risk assessments do not include all risks associated with the practices and processes relating to the licensed activity.
+Minor